 When I reflect back on the professional opportunities I’ve been blessed with, I am so thankful to have many that rank way on up there.
 I can’t think of one, however, that had as much of a purpose as the one I experienced this summer.
 When Jeff Zoul and Joe Mazza initially reached out, about the #EDWriteNow project they had in mind, I was flattered, I was humbled, I was terrified.
-The concept was unique…10 writers, sequestered, and challenged to write 5000 words…one chapter contributing to the over all message… of changing the way we think about different pressing facets of what we’re doing these days in education.
+The concept was unique…10 writers, sequestered and challenged to write 5000 words…one chapter contributing to the overall message… of changing the way we think about different pressing facets of what we’re doing these days in education.
 All proceeds would benefit an amazing cause, The Will to Live Foundation; an organization founded to support teen suicide prevention.
 I signed on to the opportunity and agreed to donate my time and write a chapter; all of which would be completed in 2.5 days over a weekend in July.
-Saying yes was a no brainer!
+Saying yes was a no-brainer!

 10 chapters, 10 authors, one book.
 It was incredible.

 The topic I ended up landing on was one I’d been struggling with for awhile.
 Why is it that when you read about an administrator in the paper, or on the news, it’s in a negative light?
 When did school based leadership automatically become the bad guy?
-It was pressing on my heart then, and even now…I struggle with knowing my position has the traditionally connotation of negativity.
+It was pressing on my heart then, and even now…I struggle with knowing my position has the traditional connotation of negativity.
 Given that I’ve been threatened and belittled with profanity TWICE in the past two weeks, again says that we need to change the way we think about leaders and how we go about our position.

 Here is just a smidgen on my piece, “Changing the Way We Think About Leadership”.